The Sociology Program

-Prerequisite: SOCG 105.
+Prerequisite: SOCG 105 or 155 or permission of instructor.
 Sociologist study food in order to puzzle through the complicated question of fairness, equity, justice, and all human beings; inherent right to nourishment and sustenance.
 What would a “just ” food system look like?
 What social groups are advancing this cause in contemporary society?
 How successful have their efforts been?
 What can/will we do to contribute to this process?
 How will we adequately, healthily, and sustainable feed others and ourselves?

 331 – The Family (3)